 When you draw from the Well, you return with more than water — you return with wisdom.

 That first evening, we’ll come together as a group to meet one another, set shared agreements for our time together, and walk through the schedule.
-We’ll also begin with a group practice to set the intention for the retreat.
+We’ll also begin with a group practice to set the intention for the refuge.

 Lunch will feature fresh, seasonal foods whenever possible.